ji8sw/SpookyInjector/README.md

 # Spooky Injector
-Spooky Injector is the DLL injector that is paired with the Spooky cheat for Phasmophobia, it is ultra simple.
+Spooky Injector is the ultra simple DLL injector that is paired with the Spooky cheat for Phasmophobia, it is ultra simple.

 ## Inject
 Once clicked, the inject button will ask you to select a DLL file to inject, once you select one it will find `Phasmophobia.exe` and inject.
 There is no way to inject a DLL into another process unless you change the source code, it is designed this way.